-- direction, the method comprising: providing an object shaped as a wedge having first and second surfaces spaced laterally opposite one another with thickness varying in a known manner along the principal direction, the object moving between first and second positions in the principal direction substantially within a plane: - providing a mirror fixed to the wedge-shaped object to move therewith; - providing a mount system supporting and aiming the mirror with respect to a satellite; - obtaining a first value reflecting a first distance between a first sensor and the first surface; - obtaining a second value reflecting a second distance between a second sensor and the second surface; and - adding the first and second values to cancel the effect of a mechanical error in lateral positioning of the object between the first and second sensors and to measure displacement of the object along the principal direction.

-17. The method of claim 16, further comprising selecting the principal direction from a path along at least a portion of at least one of a circle, a circumference, and a line.

-18. The method of claim 17, further comprising applying a transfer function to leverage the first and second distances to65 determine the position of the object in the principal direction.
+13. The apparatus of claim 12, further comprising a driver control the position of said object. - 14.
+A method to determine position of an object moving in a principal direction, the method comprising: - providing an object shaped as a wedge having first and second surfaces spaced laterally opposite one another with thickness varying in a known manner along the principal direction, said object moving between first and second positions in said principal direction substantially within a plane; - obtaining a first value reflecting a first distance between a first sensor and said first surface; - obtaining a second value reflecting a second distance between a second sensor and said second surface; - adding said first and second values to provide a correction cancelling the effect of a mechanical error in a lateral position of said object and to measure displacement of said object along said principal direction. - 15.
+The method of claim 14, further comprising selecting the principal direction from a path along at least a portion of at least one of a circle, a circumference, and a line. - 16.
+The method of claim 14, further comprising applying a transfer function to leverage said first and second distances to determine the position of said object in said principal direction. - 17.
+The system of claim 1, wherein said principal direction is a longitudinal direction with respect to said wedge.